Incorporating particle flexibility in a density functional description of nematics and cholesterics: The cholesteric behaviour of DNA duplexes

-The left-handed character is intriguing, as basic considerations based on the packing of hard threaded objects suggest that right-handed particles with a thread angle less than \SI{45}{\degree} (it is about \SI{30}{\degree} for DNA) should exhibit a right-handed phase\cite{Stra76}.
-This simple argument has been found to reasonably well-obeyed for model systems with purely steric interactions\cite{Frez14,Tort17-2}.
-However, the addition of electrostatics may potentially add an additional level of complexity.
-If one considers the negative charges of the phosphates only, it has been postulated that the electrostatic repulsion would be minimised in a left-handed configuration\cite{Tomb05,Cher08}, although recent simulation results for coarse-grained particles with helical charge distributions appear to challenge this hypothesis\cite{Ruzi16,Kuhn16,Wu18}.
+The left-handed character is intriguing, as basic considerations based on the packing of hard threaded objects suggest that right-handed particles with a thread angle less than \SI{45}{\degree} (it is about \SI{30}{\degree} for DNA) should generally exhibit an entropically-stabilised right-handed phase\cite{Stra76}.
+This simple argument has been found to be reasonably well-obeyed for model systems with purely steric interactions\cite{Frez14,Tort17-2}.
+However, the addition of soft extra-molecular interactions may potentially add an additional level of complexity.
+If one considers the negative charges of the phosphates only, it has been postulated that the electrostatic repulsion would instead be minimised in a left-handed configuration\cite{Tomb05,Cher08}, although recent simulation results for coarse-grained particles with helical charge distributions appear to challenge this hypothesis\cite{Ruzi16,Kuhn16,Wu18}.
 Conversely, this preference has also been suggested to be reversed if one further considers the possibility of counterion condensation within the grooves of the helix\cite{Cher08}.

 To try to get a more rigorous insight into these questions, a number of theoretical studies have attempted to explain the observed experimental behaviour.
 Firstly, Kornyshev \textit{et al.}~exclusively considered the potential chirality arising from electrostatic interactions, and although they predicted a dependence of the pitch on concentration that resembled experiment\cite{Korn02}, it was later revealed that the corresponding pitches had in fact the wrong handedness\cite{Cher08}.
 Secondly, Tombolato and Ferrarini applied a DFT approach to a simplified representation of the DNA duplexes, and found that when only the steric interactions were considered, a right-handed phase resulted --- in agreement with the previous geometric argument.
 By contrast, when electrostatic interactions were included, this tendency was reversed and a left-handed phase was predicted, whose pitch was further reported to be in reasonable agreement with experiment for the single DNA concentration considered\cite{Tomb05}.